 One of the best ways to limit energy spending while still getting the most from HVAC systems is by implementing other forms of temperature control.
 For instance, it’s possible to drastically reduce the amount of work that HVAC systems must do by simply installing high-quality window treatments and using them properly.
 On windows that receive large amounts of afternoon sunlight, light-blocking blinds or curtains will prevent solar energy from adding heat.
 Not only should these treatments be in place, but they should always be drawn closed during the hottest hours of the day.

 Regular HVAC maintenance and proper HVAC use can drastically lower the amount of energy that households are using to keep their living environments properly cooled or heated, and at acceptable humidity levels.
 These efforts can additionally extend the lifespan of this important equipment while staving off the need for major repairs.
-Although homeowners can tackle much of this work on their own, professional servicing is key for ensuring optimum functioning and maximum energy savings.
+Although homeowners can tackle much of this work on their own, hiring an HVAC contractor for professional servicing is key for ensuring optimum functioning and maximum energy savings.